PatBiz/Bagu-eat/README.md

 ## Installation ⬇

 - Download the .py files,
-- Install librairies on the one our projects works
+- Install librairies on which our projects works
 - Run .py files

 ## Made by 🔨